 I reached out for counseling and therapy at the first prison where I was housed and have continued regular visits since.
 In 2009 I began weekly phone calls with James Yates, PhD, on topics ranging from Zen koans to Gestalt psychology.
 He has been a mentor, teacher and friend who has helped me find my way.
 This was also the year I began daily meditation and the practice of directed introspection.
 I realized that only by understanding myself, good and bad, could I move toward change in an orderly fashion.
 It has also given me the ability to better relate to others.

 Besides James I have been blessed to find amazing 12 Step sponsors and a Presbyterian minister, Louie Andrews, who have helped me continue this journey of growth and service.

 In 2017 I both graduated from the State Electrical Apprenticeship and began volunteering as a mentor in Buckingham’s Shared Allied Management (SAM) morning program.
-I have worked directly with individuals suffering from mental health issues, facilitated programs, taught yoga and led a Spanish language class.
+I have worked directly with individuals suffering from mental health issues, facilitated programs, taught yoga as well as NonViolent Communication and led a Spanish language class.
 Though I had tutored guys in Spanish or for their GED previously, this was my first formal opportunity to mentor and teach.
 It confirmed my desire to pursue work as a counselor or social worker when I get out.
 I have never felt as good as I did being of service to others.